qdm12/cod4-docker/README.md

     docker-compose up -d
     ```

+## Docker tags

+For each [Github release tag](https://github.com/qdm12/cod4-docker/releases) there is a corresponding Docker tag built.

+For example: `qmcgaw/cod4:v19.0.4.0`.

 ### HTTP server for custom mods and maps

 By default, the container runs with an HTTP file server for mods and usermaps on port `8000`.